 The Dark & Salty was more challenging: an 82% dark chocolate with added salt & cacao nibs.
 It’s not a melt-in-your-mouth chocolate, you really have to chew it to get it started.
 It’s a savory chocolate — I tasted notes of blue cheese — a little bitter and hard, due to the high cacao content.
 I think the cacao nibs and salt help.

 If you are interested in healthier chocolate options, you might want to try Endorfin inclusion bars to start.
 If you find you like the taste and texture of unroasted chocolate, then give the single-origins a try.

 Endorfin Food received a Silver Medal at the Salon for New Product Award.

 You can purchase Endorfin’s chocolate online, including monthly subscriptions, which include limited edition chocolates you can’t buy otherwise.
 You can also find their bars in select locations.
 Check their website for current locations.

 There was a buzz around the Salon about cookies.
 People were talking about some big, delicious cookies at a booth “over there.”
 We finally found it: Rainy Day Chocolate did indeed have some big cookies at their booth, and they were selling briskly.

 We also saw dipped marshmallows in milk and dark chocolate and wondered what was up.
-When we first met co-owner Jennifer Daly at the 2016 Fall Salon, they were a new chocolatier selling single-origin truffles and truffles flavored with wine — very grown-up chocolate.
+When we first met co-owner Jennifer Sund at the 2016 Fall Salon, they were a new chocolatier selling single-origin truffles and truffles flavored with wine — very grown-up chocolate.